‘Voice’ K-Drama Age Adjustment Shows OCN Should Be Praised For Not Bending Backwards For Censorship [Opinion]

 OCN did not hold back on making their viewers cringe in shock as the first scenes of Voice‘s first episode showed a brutal murder of a woman named Heo Ji Hye, who is the main character Moo Jin Hyuk’s wife, by a serial killer with a kettlebell.
-The camera does not black out right before the actual act of murder but shows the murder itself.
+The camera does not black out right before the actual act of murder, but shows the murder itself.
 We actually watch the victim getting her head caved in with a kettlebell though it is blurred out to an extent.

 Apparently, this more intense direction for suspenseful melodramatic K-dramas proved to be popular as the viewership ratings provided by AGB Nielsen Korea and TNmS Media Korea were high for a K-drama on a Korean cable network.
-However, there were some viewers who felt it was way too much especially for a K-drama rated for viewers 15-years-old and older.
+However, there were some viewers who felt it was way too much, especially for a K-drama rated for viewers 15-years-old and older.
 Enough complaints accumulated to put Voice through censorship review for, you guessed it, depictions of violence and shock aversion by the Korean Communications Standards Commission (KCSC), as reported by Korean news outlet Nate.

 Right after the censorship review, Kim Hong Sun, the producer of Voice, made an official statement on the matter pertaining to the remaining episodes during a press conference.